Microsoft/azure-docs.cs-cz/articles/machine-learning/service/resource-known-issues.md

 ## <a name="databricks"></a>Databricks

-Problémy s Databricks a Azure Machine Learning.
+Datacihly a Azure Machine Learning problémy.

 ### <a name="failure-when-installing-packages"></a>Chyba při instalaci balíčků